 ``It'll be a month before we can totally get back in here, because they'll have to totally replace the roof and the carpet,'' director Susan Stephenson said.

 In Ellis County, straight-line winds believed to have reached 100 mph toppled an empty grain storage tank and blew over a building in Shattuck, Fire Chief Tim Abbott said.

 ``It was wind, my word, wind,'' Abbott said Monday. ``That wind lasted for 20 to 30 minutes and it was fierce.''

 Minor tree and camping equipment damage was reported at the Little Sahara, Boiling Springs, Alabaster Caverns and Fort Supply Lake state parks in the region, officials said.

-Four campers at Big Bend Recreational Area at Canton Lake suffered cuts, officials said.
+Four campers at Big Bend Recreational Area at Canton Lake suffered cuts and lacerations, officials said.
 The campers were treated and released from Okeene Hospital on Sunday, Tim Coffey, a U.S. Army Corps of Engineers, said.

-To the south, two schools had roof damage and two downtown buildings were blown off their foundations when the storms hit Garfield County, said Mike Honigsberg, Garfield County emergency management director.
+To the south, two schools suffered roof damage and two downtown buildings were blown off their foundations when the storms hit Garfield County, said Mike Honigsberg, Garfield County emergency management director.

 Windows were particularly vulnerable on the city's west side, as high winds shattered glass at several hospitals and a high-rise office building.